Pete Cammock

 “an integrated, person, whānau and community-centred system”.
 To help guide the

-process, we developed a “Leading Change: Five Tasks” model.
-The formation of the co-
+process, we developed the “Leading Change: Five Tasks” model shown below in Figure 2.

 Figure 2